Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

 \end{section}

 \begin{section}{Hausdorff Dimensions of Sets of Exceptional Times} $\quad$ In this section we look at the sets of exceptional times and examine their Hausdorff dimensions.
+In Section \ref{tshd} we extend the Hausdorff dimension bounds from \cite{OP} to the sets of two-sided subdiffusive exceptional times and examine the relationship between the dimensions of various related sets of exceptional times.
+In Section \ref{supdim} we discuss the sets of superdiffusive exceptional times.
+We are able to get a lower bound on the Hausdorff dimension of these sets using similar techniques as in the subdiffusive case.
+However, we are not able to get an upper bound at this time.

+\begin{subsection}{Two-Sided Subdiffusive Exceptional Times} \quad First we look at subdiffusive exceptional times.
 We've shown the existence of exceptional times at which $|S_0^{\tau}(t)|$ remains bounded by $j+K\sqrt{t}$ and exceptional times at which $\limsup_{t\rightarrow \infty}|S_0^{\tau}(t)|/\sqrt{t} \leq K$.
 The strategy was to show that $S_0^{\tau}$ remained within a stack of diffusively growing rectangles.
-The size of the rectangles, and thus the values of $K$ in our bounds, was determined by a parameter, $\gamma$.
-This next proposition attempts to capture these relationships between $K$ and $\gamma$.
+The size of the rectangles, and thus the values of $K,j$ in our bounds, were determined by a parameter, $\gamma$.
+See the beginning of Section \ref{struct} for the definition of the rectangles, $R_k$, as well as $d_k,t_k$.
+This next proposition attempts to capture the relationships between $K,j$ and $\gamma$.

-\begin{prop} Let $\sigma_{\gamma}(t)$ denote the right edge of $\cup_{k\geq 0}R_k(\gamma)$.
+\begin{prop} Let $\sigma_{\gamma}(t)$ denote the right edge of $\bigcup_{k\geq 0}R_k(\gamma)$.
 We have:

 \end{prop} \begin{proof} Recall that $d_k=2(\lfloor\frac{\gamma^k}{2}\rfloor+1)$, so $\gamma^k \leq d_k \leq \gamma^k+2$.
 This gives:

 Now, for $t_k \leq t < t_{k+1}$, $k\geq1$ we have:

 and \eqref{Kbound2} follows immediately.
 To see \eqref{Kbound1}, notice that for $t<t_1$ we have $\sigma_{\gamma}(t)=d_0=2 \leq 2+ \gamma \sqrt{t}$.
 For $t\geq t_1$, we see $\sqrt{(\gamma^2-1)/(1-\gamma^{-2k})} \leq \gamma$ when $k\geq 1$, so \eqref{Kbound1} follows from \eqref{Kbound3}. \end{proof}